TuspeDesign/react-thesis-mobile-app/README.md

 ## How the feed works

-The feed is protected by [Cloudflare](https://www.cloudflare.com/) and uses a security cookie for all the requests.
+The feed is maintained by [Timo Anttila](https://github.com/timoanttila) and is protected by [Cloudflare](https://www.cloudflare.com/), which uses a security cookie for each query.
 Check out the [Cloudflare Cookie Policy](https://www.cloudflare.com/cookie-policy/) before using the feed.
+The feed is currently public.

 **Base url**
 api.timoanttila.com/sport/ (https only)